 Like general product management, the role of mobile product managers emerged out of a need to serve the changing face of tech.
-It’s a specialized role that requires specialized skills that cater to mobile products.
+It’s a specialized role that requires specialized skills and product management best practices that cater to mobile products.

 The relationship between manager and product is a tight one.
 As a mobile product manager, you have to stay abreast of the market and make adjustments quickly.
 With new apps and platforms, the face of tech is changing quickly.